Apple patent shows way to text Siri

 "Such dedicated user interfaces can limit the opportunities for interaction, which can limit the widespread adoption and application of digital assistants to benefit people's lives," says the patent.

-Apple wants to push beyond text as well, allowing Siri to respond with potentially alerts, music, video and animation as well, according to the patent.
+Apple wants to go beyond text, according to the patent, allowing Siri to respond with potential alerts, music, video, and animation.
 Currently, asking Siri to bring up video or animation GIFs, for example, causes the digital assistant to show web page listings that approximate what she thinks you want.

-9to5Mac, which first reported on the patent, says that the tool could potentially appear in iOS 11, what would be Apple's next mobile operating system update.
+9to5Mac, which first reported on the patent, says that the tool could potentially appear in iOS 11, Apple's next mobile operating system update.
 Apple is expected to reveal details about updates to its products at next month's Worldwide Developers Conference.